 Final regulations and administrative guidance provide that with respect to any transaction issued on or after 1 January, 2017 and before 1 January, 2021, any NPC or ELI that has a delta of one with respect to an underlying security is a specified NPC or specified ELI, respectively.
 With respect to any transaction issued on or after 1 January, 2021, (a) a "simple" NPC or "simple" ELI that has a delta of 0.8 or greater with respect to an underlying security is a specified NPC or specified ELI, respectively, and (b) a "complex" NPC or "complex" ELI that meets a substantial equivalence test with respect to an underlying security is a specified NPC or specified ELI, respectively.
-The delta of a simple contract is determined, and the substantial equivalence test for a complex contract is performed, on the earlier of the date that the potential section 871(m) transaction is priced and the date when the potential section 871(m) transaction is issued; however, the issue date must be used if the potential section 871(m) transaction is priced more than 14 calendar days before it is issued.
-In addition, the delta or substantial equivalence of Notes that are held in inventory prior to their sale to an investor may, in certain cases, be required to be retested at the time of sale or disposition from inventory.
-If Notes sold from inventory are determined to be section 871(m) transactions and the same series of Notes sold at issuance were determined not to be section 871(m) transactions, holders of Notes sold at issuance may be adversely affected to the extent the Issuer or a withholding agent does not, or is unable to, identify and distinguish Notes sold to investors at issuance from those sold out of inventory.
+The delta of a simple contract is determined, and the substantial equivalence test for a complex contract is performed, on the earlier of the date that the potential section 871(m) transaction is priced and the date when the potential section 871(m) transaction is issued: however, the issue date must be used if the potential section 871(m) transaction is priced more than 14 calendar days before it is issued.
+In addition, the delta or substantial equivalence of Securities that are held in inventory prior to their sale to an investor may, in certain cases, be required to be retested at the time of sale or disposition from inventory.
+If Securities sold from inventory are determined to be section 871(m) transactions and the same series of Securities sold at issuance were determined not to be section 871(m) transactions, holders of Securities sold at issuance may be adversely affected to the extent the Issuer or a withholding agent does not, or is unable to, identify and distinguish Securities sold to investors at issuance from those sold out of inventory.

-Certain events could cause previously issued Notes to be deemed to be issued as new Notes for purposes of the effective dates provided in the regulations.
-For example, it is possible that the U.S. Internal Revenue Service ("IRS") could assert that a reconstitution or rebalancing of an underlying basket or index is a significant modification of the Notes due to an exercise of discretion with respect to such reconstitution or rebalancing and, therefore, a deemed issuance of the Notes upon the occurrence of such event.
-It is also possible that U.S. withholding tax could apply to the Notes under these rules if a holder enters, or has entered, into certain other transactions in respect of the underlying equity or the Notes.
-A holder that enters, or has entered, into other transactions in respect of the underlying or the Notes should consult its own tax advisor regarding the application of section Code 871(m) to its Notes in the context of its other transactions.
+Certain events could cause previously issued Securities to be deemed to be issued as new Securities for purposes of the effective dates provided in the regulations.
+For example, it is possible that the U.S. Internal Revenue Service ("IRS") could assert that a reconstitution or rebalancing of an underlying basket or index is a significant modification of the Securities due to an exercise of discretion with respect to such reconstitution or rebalancing and, therefore, a deemed issuance of the Securities upon the occurrence of such event.
+It is also possible that U.S. withholding tax could apply to the Securities under these rules if a holder enters, or has entered, into certain other transactions in respect of the underlying equity or the Securities should consult its own tax advisor regarding the application of section Code 871(m) to its Securities in the context of its other transactions.